HuiiBuh/blackboard/README.md

 Server and client which together let you edit blackboards in markdown.

 **This was a project for university.
 Is not intended to be used in production.
-There are XSS vulnerabilities and a bunch of other security related issues!This was a project for university.
-Is not intended to be used in production.
 There are XSS vulnerabilities and a bunch of other security related issues!**

 ## Preview